codetopaper/GenKL/README.md

 # GenKL: An iterative framework for resolving label ambiguity and label non-conformity in web images via a new Generalized KL divergence

-### The GenKL code for Clothing1M, Food101/Food101N, and mini WebVision 1.0 datasets are available here.
+## The GenKL code for Clothing1M, Food101/Food101N, and mini WebVision 1.0 datasets are available here.

-### Note that some D_pre data for datasets Clothing1M, Food101/Food101N and mini WebVision 1.0 is provided in [Google drive](https://drive.google.com/drive/folders/1dP4m61BTNWMN-9vVJIqWZvmsoTWD3Syd?usp=sharing).
+## Note that some D_pre data for datasets Clothing1M, Food101/Food101N and mini WebVision 1.0 is provided in [Google drive](https://drive.google.com/drive/folders/1dP4m61BTNWMN-9vVJIqWZvmsoTWD3Syd?usp=sharing).

 ### To run the code for Clothing1M in the first iteration (for 3 trials with different random seeds), please run below command.
-Note that the "clothing1m/idv_prediction_vectors/x/noisy1m.npy" data used below is provided in above Google drive.
+Note that the "clothing1m/idv_prediction_vectors/x/noisy1m.npy" data used below is provided [here](https://drive.google.com/drive/folders/1dP4m61BTNWMN-9vVJIqWZvmsoTWD3Syd?usp=sharing).
 Similarly, more trials can be ran by using different combinations of "noisy1m.npy" files and random seeds.

 Trial 1
 ```